Places to Hear Live Jazz in and Near Prince Conti Hotel

 Three Muses (536 Frenchmen St.)

-Grab a seat at the bar or at a tall bistro table, order tapas by chef Daniel Esses and a “minor swing margarita,” and settle in for an intimate night of music.
-Curated by musician and Frenchmen Street fixture Sophie Lee, the nightly lineup includes Shotgun Jazz Band, Gal Holiday, Sarah McCoy and many others.
+Grab a seat at the bar or a tall bistro table, order Chef Daniel Esses’ tapas and one of the on-point house cocktails, and settle in for an intimate night of music.
+Curated by musician and Frenchmen Street fixture Sophie Lee, the nightly lineup includes Shotgun Jazz Band, Gal Holiday, Tom McDermott, and many others.